Family from France

 He had the opportunity to become rich at Sutter's Mill when gold was discovered, but when the call came to go to Utah, he gave up sure profits of the gold fields.
 In Salt Lake, he married and had a prosperous farm.
 When asked to go to colonize Nephi, he took his family and moved.
 He became a respected and honored citizen of that community.

+Whenever the gospel called, John Borrowman, like so many members of the Mormon Battalion, answered the call without hesitation.
 When his father died in Canada, his stepmother sent him his inheritance - a half pence (about one nickel).
 So for an inheritance he received a the "Pearl of Great Price" and a half-pence,too.

 John Sutter's Mill